jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ## 3. Descriptive statistics

-A [Google sheet](https://tinyurl.com/y76f5mv5) has been set up for filling up the information online; in order to do so please contact us via email to add you in.
+A [Google sheet](https://tinyurl.com/y76f5mv5) has been set up for filling up the information online; in order to do so please provide your gmail to us.

 [https://tinyurl.com/ycf5vkhn](https://tinyurl.com/ycf5vkhn)